Structural Quality Metrics to Evaluate Knowledge Graphs: Structural Quality Metrics

-To compute a \textit{Subclass Property Instantiation} for an \textit{Actor} class, first, count the number of all triples with an \textit{Actor} class's instance as the subject.
+To compute a \textit{Subclass Property Instantiation} for an \textit{`Actor'} class, first, count the number of all triples with an \textit{`Actor'} class's instance as the subject.
 In addition to RDF triples like \textit{"Tom Cruise - cast memeber of - Mission Impossible"} and \textit{"Tom Cruise - character role - Ethan Hunt"} , count all the RDF triples including \textit{"Tom Cruise - Birth Place - Syracuse"}, \textit{"Tom Cruise - Nationality - United States"}, and \textit{"Tom Cruise - Name - Tom Cruise"}.
-This becomes denominator of the \textit{Subclass Property Instantiation.} Next, count the number of triples in which the properties added in the \textit{'Actor'} class are used.
+This becomes denominator of the \textit{Subclass Property Instantiation.} Next, count the number of triples in which the properties added in the \textit{`Actor'} class are used.
 Except for \textit{"Tom Cruise - Birth Place - Syracuse"}, \textit{"Tom Cruise - Nationality - United States"}, and \textit{"Tom Cruise - Name - Tom Cruise"}, only RDF triples such as \textit{"Tom Cruise - cast member of - Mission Impossible"} and \textit{"Tom Cruise - character role - Ethan Hunt"} are considered.
 This is the numerator of \textit{Subclass Property Instantiation}.
-By dividing the number of triples used by the attribute added in the \textit{Actor} by the total number of triples in the \textit{Actor}, we can see how the unique property increases to triple as the \textit{Actor} was subdivided from \textit{Person} to subclass.
-For example, if the \textit{Actor}'s subclass property instiation is 0.05, the actor means that the RDF triple with new properties has increased by 5\% compared to the superclass \textit{Person}.
+By dividing the number of RDF triples used by the property added in the \textit{`Actor'} by the total number of triples in the \textit{`Actor'}, we can see how the unique property increases in RDF triple as the \textit{`Actor'} was subdivided from \textit{`Person'}.
+For example, if the \textit{Actor}'s \textit{Subclass Property Instantiation} is 0.05, it means that the RDF triple of \textit{`Actor'} with new properties has increased by 5\% compared to the superclass \textit{`Person'}.